cisco-sso/prometheus-appd-webhook/README.md

 }
 ```

+The pushAppD service will transform the ALERT into an EVENT and deliver it to the local Machine Agent via POST.
-On the APM side, alerts will be received by the APM controller.
-Since APM does not expose a cloud API, the only way to get alerts into APM is via the [Standalone Machine Agent HTTP Listener](https://docs.appdynamics.com/display/PRO44/Standalone+Machine+Agent+HTTP+Listener) "Create Events" API.
+We do this because the AppD APM does not expose a cloud API, the only way to get alerts into APM is via the [Standalone Machine Agent HTTP Listener](https://docs.appdynamics.com/display/PRO44/Standalone+Machine+Agent+HTTP+Listener) "Create Events" API.
 Specifically:

-### Create Events

-Use to post custom events to the Machine Agent for uploading to the Controller.
-Define one or more events in the body of the request as JSON data.
-Example:

 ```
 POST /api/v1/events